Sack of Rome (410): First Visigothic invasion of Italy

 In time, Alaric became an ally of Stilicho, agreeing to help claim the praetorian prefecture of Illyricum for the Western Empire.
 To that end, Stilicho named Alaric magister militum of Illyricum in 405.
 However, the Goth Radagaisus invaded Italy that same year, putting any such plans on hold.
 Stilicho and the Romans, reinforced by Alans, Goths under Sarus, and Huns under Uldin, managed to defeat Radagaisus in August 406, but only after the devastation of northern Italy.
-12,000 of Radagaisus' Goths were pressed into Roman military service, and others were enslaved.
+12,000 of Radagaisus's Goths were pressed into Roman military service, and others were enslaved.
 So many were sold into slavery by the victorious Roman forces that slave prices temporarily collapsed.

 Only in 407 did Stilicho turn his attention back to Illyricum, gathering a fleet to support Alaric's proposed invasion.
 But then the Rhine limes collapsed under the weight of hordes of Vandals, Suebi, and Alans who flooded into Gaul.
 The Roman population attacked there thus rose in rebellion under the usurper Constantine III.
 Stilicho reconciled with the Eastern Roman Empire in 408, and the Visigoths under Alaric had lost their value to Stilicho.

 Alaric then invaded and took control of parts of Noricum and upper Pannonia in the spring of 408.
 He demanded 288,000 solidi (four thousand pounds of gold), and threatened to invade Italy if he did not get it.
 This was equivalent to the amount of money earned in property revenue by a single senatorial family in one year.
 Only with the greatest difficulty was Stilicho able to get the Roman Senate to agree to pay the ransom, which was to buy the Romans a new alliance with Alaric who was to go to Gaul and fight the usurper Constantine III.
 The debate on whether to pay Alaric weakened Stilicho's relationship with Honorius.